ComputationalRadiationPhysics/pyDive/docs/pyDive.ndarray.rst

 pyDive.arrays.ndarray module
 ============================

-All of this module's functions and classes are also directly accessable from the :mod:`pyDive` module.
+.. note:: All of this module's functions and classes are also directly accessable from the :mod:`pyDive` module.

 pyDive.ndarray class
 --------------------